Lecture 32 Models with Autoregressive Errors

 What might be the next step?
 It looks like there is a significant 12-month correlation, which would also make sense.

-We will have to leave the task of adjusting for more complicated correlation structures for another course.
+But we will leave the task of adjusting for more complicated correlation structures for another course.